isomerpages/gb-assist/_gov-assist/3c-grants.md

 <a href="https://www.stb.gov.sg/content/stb/en/assistance-and-licensing/grants-overview/experience-step-up-fund-esf.html" target="_blank" style="color:#037e8a">Find out more</a>

+#### Finance Associate Management Scheme (FAMS)

+The FAMS helps Fis defray part of the costs incurred in the hiring of Singapore citizen staff who would be trained under their structured management/functional programmes.

+<a href="https://www.mas.gov.sg/schemes-and-initiatives/finance-associate-management-scheme-fams" target="_blank" style="color:#037e8a">Find out more</a>

+#### Financial Sector Technology and Innovation (FSTI) Scheme - FI project track

+The FSTI scheme supports Singapore-based Fis to catalyse innovative ideas and market solutions to advance the competitiveness of the financial institution and the sector.

+<a href="https://www.mas.gov.sg/schemes-and-initiatives/fsti-scheme" target="_blank" style="color:#037e8a">Find out more</a>

+#### Financial Sector Technology and Innovation (FSTI) Scheme - Industry-wide Technological Infrastructure or Utility

+The Industry-wide Projects track seeks to build industry-wide technological/utility infrastructure and/or improve efficiency and boost productivity in the financial services sector.

+<a href="https://www.mas.gov.sg/schemes-and-initiatives/fsti-scheme" target="_blank" style="color:#037e8a">Find out more</a>

+#### Financial Specialist Scholarship (FSS)

+The FSS will co-fund with FIs to send their promising Singaporean professionals for postgraduate study in: Specialised Finance, Finance, applied finance or financial economics, Risk Management, Actuarial Science, Technology and Data Science.

+<a href="https://www.ibf.org.sg/programmes/Pages/FSS_IBF.aspx" target="_blank" style="color:#037e8a">Find out more</a>

+#### Financial Training Scheme (FTS)

+The FTS provides funding for financial sector-specific training programmes which are recognized under FTS, with a grant cap of $2,000 per participant per programme.

+<a href="https://www.ibf.org.sg/programmes/Pages/IBF-FTS.aspx" target="_blank" style="color:#037e8a">Find out more</a>

 #### Food Delivery Booster Package

 The Food Delivery Booster Package supports F&B businesses to make the transition from offline to online sales through food delivery.